ElizabethW00/CodePath-PreworkiOS/README.md

 ## App Brainstorming (Step 4)

+Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
+Its okay if features repeat on different apps

+1. Google Calendar
+- I can color code my events
+- Gives overview of different structures (ex.
+Day, Week, Month)
+2. Youtube
+- Able to read comments while watching something
+- When I turn my phone, it automatically goes to wide mode
+3. Weather app
+- Variety of widgets for information on temperature
+- Can see the different weather patterns throughout the day
+4. IMessage
+- Play games with people via text
+- Can pin favorite people to the top

+I would like to build a minimalistic journaling app that provides a simple and intuitive writing platform.
+Each entry will automatically start with the date, allowing users to freely write their thoughts while also rating their day.
+To help users track their journaling habits, entries will be displayed in a Google Calendar-like view, giving a clear visual representation of when they have journaled.
+The goal is to create a seamless and organized way for users to reflect on their thoughts over time.

 ## Notes

 Getting used to XCode Interface was a bit challenging, but with research, I was able to figure out where certain features were located.